Introduction / History

 What Are Their Needs?

-Despite many efforts, the overwhelming majority of the Fulani people remain Muslim, and many do not convert to Christianity, fearing the hostility of family and friends.
-Prayer and intercession are needed to break the power of Islam over their lives.
+Despite many efforts, the overwhelming majority of the Northeastern Burkina Fulani people remain Muslim, and few accept the lordship of Christ, fearing the hostility of family and friends.
+They need much prayer to change their hearts.